-A panel discussion on this topic to be led by Amy Vickers has been proposed for the 2021 annual conference of the Universities Council on Water Resources/National Institutes for Water Resources (UCOWR/NIWR).
-The conference is scheduled to be held June 8-10, 2021 in Greenville, SC.
+A panel discussion on this topic will be led by Amy Vickers at the 2021 annual conference of the Universities Council on Water Resources/National Institutes for Water Resources (UCOWR/NIWR).
+The virtual conference will be held June 8-10, 2021.
 Stay tuned for updates.

 Amy Vickers presented on the topic of the “Impact of Water Conservation on Long-Term Drought” as the invited plenary speaker at the annual conference of the Universities Council on Water Resources/National Institutes for Water Resources (UCOWR/NIWR) on June 13, 2019 in Snowbird, Utah Snowbird, Utah.

 The 2018 RIPPLE Award was presented to Amy Vickers “to recognize her creativity, initiative, and dedication to the work” of the American Water Works Association’s (AWWA) Water Conservation Division.

 My chapter, “Drought Mitigation: Water Conservation Tools for Short-Term and Permanent Water Savings,” is in the new edition edited by Donald A. Wilhite and Roger S. Pulwarty.
 Learn more at CRC Press.

 This popular workshop presented by Amy Vickers is offered again this year at the annual WaterSmart Innovations Conference on October 3, 2017 in Las Vegas.
 Learn more at WaterSmart Innovations

 Learn more and download the presentation by Amy Vickers at WaterSmart Innovations.

 Learn more and download the presentation by Jonathan Kleinman, Mark Rehley, and Amy Vickers at WaterSmart Innovations.